MattSheehanDev/update-version-hook/README.md

-# update-version-pre-push
+# update-version-hook

-Update a project's VERSION file to match the version in the branch name
+Update a project's VERSION file to match the version in the branch name via git hook.

+## Usage

+Add the file `pre-push` to your project's `.git/hooks` directory.